joncamfield/level-up/_pages/curriculum/crypto-fundamentals/asymmetric-encryption/synthesis.md

 # Synthesis

-The most amazing part about asymmetric encryption is that it is everywhere, and it all essentially  boils down towhat we've just worked out by hand.
+The most amazing part about asymmetric encryption is that versions of it are everywhere, and it all essentially boils down to what we've just worked out by hand:

-TLS/HTTPS - The cryptography protecting your connections to websites, uses certificates, which are functionally fancy public keys.
+* TLS/HTTPS - The cryptography protecting your connections to websites, uses certificates, which are functionally fancy public keys.

-PGP and S/MIME, ways to encrypt email - same deal.
+* PGP and S/MIME, ways to encrypt email - same deal.
 PGP uses keys more directly, and S/MIME also uses certificates, which contain a key within them.

-These are all broadly using the same toolkits.
-There absolutely are important implementation differences, and they all **also** use symmetric encryption as part of their process - but fundamentally, they use asymmetric, public/private key exchange, as the core part of how they verify you're talking with who you think you are, and to jumpstart the encryption process.
+These are all using the same core concepts.
+There absolutely are important implementation differences, and they all **also** use symmetric encryption as part of their process.
+Fundamentally, however, they use asymmetric, public/private key exchange, as the core part of how they verify you're talking with who you think you are, and to jumpstart the encryption process.
+Understanding the universality of how public/private keys work and how they are part of not just PGP, but Certificates, code signing keys, and all parts of modern encryption.

-## If asymmetric crypto is so cool, what about symmetric crypto?
-(TBD)

-* limits of RSA
-* layering of symmetric keys inside asymetric systems - PGP!

-## How do these different tools actually use asymmetric and symmetric encryption?
+## How do these different tools actually use asymmetric encryption?

 ### PGP